Nagesh: Film career

-Early career
+Early career (1958-1961)

 Early in his life, he saw the Tamil play Kamba Ramayanam, enacted by his colleagues, and felt that he could do a good job.
 He persuaded the secretary of the railway's cultural association to give him the role of a man suffering from stomach pain.
 MGR, then chief guest, seeing this play, in his speech praised Nagesh for his performance.
 From then onwards, Nagesh played small roles in various drama troupes.

-In 1958, producer Balaji spotted Nagesh and gave him his first break in a film called Manamulla Marudhaaram.
-The film did not do well at the box office.
-Moreover, Nagesh had only a small role to play in the movie.

-Nagesh won critical acclaim for his performance in the 1961 movie Thayilla Pillai.
-But it was his 1962 hit Nenjil Or Aalayam which launched his career in the Tamil film industry.
-Nagesh was seen playing the lead role in Server Sundaram (1964), directed by Krishnan–Panju, adapted from a 1963 play of the same name written by the legend K. Balachander.
-The movie was a remarkable hit and proved to be a great turning point in his career.
-The song from this film "Avalukenna...
-Azhagiya Mugam...", written by Vaali was a big hit.
+He got his first break in the film Manamulla Maruthaaram (1958), in which Balaji played the lead role.

+Though he had his initial training in theatre, he did not carry any baggage from the stage to the screen.
+He intuitively understood the difference between the two mediums.
+That turned out to be his strong point.
+It was a time when the comedian Chandrababu was fading out of Tamil cinema, having lost his money and health, and Nagesh could slide into that slot comfortably.

+His variety of humour was wholesome and free from double entendres.
+It was also a time when the Jerry Lewis-Dean Martin duo was at the height of its glory in Hollywood.
+Nagesh was greatly influenced by Jerry Lewis, as can be seen from his early films.

+Nagesh won critical acclaim for his performance in the movie Thayilla Pillai (1961).